Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Effective Mass

 The energy and momentum dependencies experience discontinuities due to the discrete momentum states, however the effective mass does not.
 In fact, the effective mass is relatively constant as shown in Fig.~\ref{fig:discontinous_predictions_comparison}.
 The claim that the effective mass \textit{is} constant would be too strong, however the effective-mass predictions should have a low variance across $N$.
 At a given density, we can evaluate the variance to define the \textit{disagreement factor} $D$ as a metric for the quality of a prediction:

 where $n$ is the number density, and the variance is evaluated over particle numbers $N\in[N_\text{low}, N_\text{high}]$.
 This interval is used to exclude particle numbers where QMC and/or the networks may perform poorly.
 The predictions in the intermediate regions are generally stable, but may vary near the extremes.
 To identify possible boundary effects, we consider two domains: $N\in[0, 130]$, and $N\in[40, 120]$.
 The effective-mass predictions averaged over a given interval are used as a statistic.
 The effective-mass predictions from networks with lower disagreement factors have best captured the overall dependence and are therefore used to generate an estimate.
 In general, the effective-mass predictions tend to converge to some value as the disagreement factor increases as shown in Fig.~\ref{fig:emr_vs_similarity_factor}.
-Each point on this plot corresponds to an ensemble of neural networks and a given set of hyperparameter values.
+Each point on this plot corresponds to a pair of neural network ensembles and their associated set of hyperparameter values.
 The average prediction of networks with disagreement factors in the lowest 10\% is chosen as a statistic.
 At lower densities, the network predictions are less consistent.
 The networks may be struggling due to the difference in scale between higher and lower densities.